erasmus-without-paper/ewp-specs-management/README.md

      [breaking changes](https://en.wiktionary.org/wiki/breaking_change) to
      [already released][statuses] documents may need a longer deadline.

-   * If there is a strong reason to suspect that some partners may don't like the change (e.g. you know the implementation has already started), you SHOULD attempt to contact them directly and get their *explicit* approval.
+   * If there is a strong reason to suspect that some partners may not like the change (e.g. you know the implementation has already started), you SHOULD attempt to contact them directly and get their *explicit* approval.